PabloVitorr/Livro_Administracao_PostgreSQL/documentacao/capitulo_3/capitulo_3.md

   unit,
   source,
   CASE context
-    WHEN 'postmaster' THEN 'REQUIRES RESTART'
+    WHEN 'postmaster' THEN 'RP2CEQUIRES RESTART'
     WHEN 'sighup' THEN 'Reload Config'
     WHEN 'backend' THEN 'Reload Config'
     WHEN 'superuser' THEN 'Reload Config/Superuser'